zhosti/CarNavigator/README.md

 Before run on Development server after pull or download project from repository, please be sure that you will run `npm install`

+OR

-If you get file from the zip Ivan_Zhostov_Frontend_Developer.zip folder there's no need to run `npm install`
+If you get file from the zip Ivan_Zhostov_Frontend_Developer.zip folder run `npm install`

 # Improvments